Skip to content

 }

-If you add these intents to the intents list in your bot config, you will also need to enable them in the Discord developer portal under Applications -> [Your bot] -> Bot -> Privileged Gateway Intents.
+If you add these intents to the "intents" list in your bot config, you will also need to enable them in Discord as well.
+You can enable them in the Developer Portal under your application's "Bots" tab.

 Disabling log messages#